attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

 		 * create a list of classnames found in the property, translate those to filenames and attempt to
 		 * load them.
 		 *
-		 * In this example the loader forms a classname 'SmsOnly.controller.Sms' and then translates
+		 * In this example the loader forms a classname 'MyApp.controller.Main' and then translates
-		 * that into a filename of 'app/controller/Sms.js'.
+		 * that into a filename of 'app/controller/Main.js'.
 It then attempts to load that file.
 		 */

-		controllers: ['Sms'], 	// Load controller source app/controller/Sms.js
+		controllers: [ 'Main' ], 	// Load controller source app/controller/Main.js

 		/**
 		 * Declare the application views.
 A view is what is presented to the end user and contains layout